Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 31 Oktober 2025 09.05.32 UTC
+- WIB: Jumat, 31 Oktober 2025 10.17.38 UTC
-- WITA: Jumat, 31 Oktober 2025 10.05.32 UTC
+- WITA: Jumat, 31 Oktober 2025 11.17.38 UTC
-- WIT: Jumat, 31 Oktober 2025 11.05.32 UTC
+- WIT: Jumat, 31 Oktober 2025 12.17.38 UTC

 Kutipan Inspiratif:
-"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
-I'll be honest with you.
-That's the truth."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: funny
+Kategori: nature